 - Group courses or one-to-one classes cannot be reduced in the number of lessons.
 If the student misses some of the lessons, no refund will be given.

-- Communicate School of English reserves the right to cancel, move or merge any class where there is insufficient demand or any other justifiable reason to do so.
+- Courses can occur between 9am and 5.45pm with the majority of lessons taking place in the earlier part of the day.
+Communicate School of English reserves the right to cancel, move or merge any class where there is insufficient demand or any other justifiable reason to do so.
 For cancelled classes the school will offer an alternative class of the same value, or lesson vouchers.

 - Communicate School reserves the right to charge up to £300 administration costs for bookings that required extensive customer support.
-This includes bookings made in more than 3 installments.
+This includes bookings made in more than 3 instalments.
+Any such addition costs will be stated at the end of the booking process and added to the invoice.

 - Cancellation of one-to-one classes: if a student wants to move or cancel a lesson, they need to notify the school minimum 24 hours in advance.
 If a student fails to do so, the school will not be able to reschedule the class to another day or refund the fee.

 - Any student whose behaviour causes inconvenience, offence or distress to other students or school staff, will be excluded from lessons.
 Persistent offenders will be expelled from Communicate School of English and their course cancelled.
-No refund of course fees will be made.
+No refund of course fees will be made for any exclusion or expulsion.

 - Courses for teachers are subject to a minimum number of 5 participants.
 The school reserves the right to change the number of classes or combine the course with General English 3 weeks before the scheduled course start date if the required number of participants is not reached.